blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 ## **Actions**

-Now that you have Azure access and the file you want to use downloaded; we are ready to begin the tutorial.
+Now that you have Azure access and the file you want to use downloaded (from pre-condition step 1), we are ready to begin the tutorial.

 ### **Step 1 – Select your workspace** (1)
 * Navigate to [https://studio.azureml.net/](https://studio.azureml.net/) and log on to Azure studio